Pacific Region - Freshwater/land-based integrated management of aquaculture plan: Background and overview of the sector

 In December 2010 the Government of Canada assumed primary responsibility for the regulation and management of aquaculture in British Columbia.
-As the lead federal agency, the Department of Fisheries and Oceans Canada (DFO, the Department) is responsible for regulating, monitoring and licensing all marine finfish aquaculture operations in the province of British Columbia.
-Under the authority of the Fisheries Act, the Pacific Aquaculture Regulations and on a national level the Aquaculture Activity Regulations were developed under the Fisheries Act to govern the management and regulation of the aquaculture industry.
-The Department also established the British Columbia Aquaculture Regulatory Program (BCARP) to support implementation of the regulations and day-to-day management of the sector.
+As the lead federal agency, the Department of Fisheries and Oceans Canada (DFO, the Department) is responsible for regulating, monitoring and licensing all aquaculture operations in the province, including those which are freshwater/ landbased.
+In order to carry out these responsibilities, the Pacific Aquaculture Regulations ( http://lawslois.justice.gc.ca/eng/regulations/SOR-2010-270/) were developed under the Fisheries Act to govern the management and regulation of the aquaculture industry in British Columbia.
+The Aquaculture Activity Regulations (http://laws-lois.justice.gc.ca/PDF/SOR-2015-177.pdf) provide further direction relating to the management of the aquaculture industry throughout Canada.
+The Department established the British Columbia Aquaculture Regulatory Program (BCARP) to support implementation of the regulations and day-to-day management of the sector.

-While the DFO is the lead federal authority governing the regulation of the aquaculture industry, other federal departments and provincial agencies also have roles in managing and regulating various aspects of aquaculture management in British Columbia.
-For example, Transport Canada is responsible for reviewing applications with respect to the protection of navigable waters in Canada, and the Canadian Food Inspection Agency has jurisdiction related to aspects of fish health and processing.
+While DFO is the lead federal authority governing the regulation of the aquaculture industry, other federal departments and provincial agencies also have roles in managing and regulating various aspects of aquaculture management in British Columbia.
+For example, Transport Canada is responsible for reviewing applications with respect to the protection of navigable waters, and the Canadian Food Inspection Agency has jurisdiction related to aspects of fish health and processing.

 Under the Pacific Aquaculture Regulations, aquaculture is defined as “the cultivation of fish.”
-The marine finfish Integrated Management of Aquaculture Plan (MF-IMAP) is concerned with the cultivation of fish in a marine environment.
-Fish are considered cultivated when there is human intervention in the rearing process to enhance production, such as regular stocking, feeding, and protection from predators.
-Cultivation also implies individual or corporate ownership, control, and responsibility for the stock being cultivated.
+The freshwater/land-based Integrated Management of Aquaculture Plan (FW/LB-IMAP) is concerned with the cultivation of fish (inclusive of shellfish) in a freshwater environment (ponds, rivers, lakes) or in a land-based facility using either fresh or salt water.
+Cultivation implies individual or corporate ownership, control, and responsibility for the stock being cultivated.
+An aquaculture licence is required where a facility is raising fish or shellfish which are destined for sale for human consumption or transfer to another aquaculture facility.

-The MF-IMAP outlines the overall management framework for marine finfish aquaculture in British Columbia, as well as current management priorities.
-The process of cultivating finfish throughout a life cycle may fall under more than one IMAP (e.g. freshwater/land-based and marine finfish).
-This includes the situation where juvenile marine finfish are reared on land and then transferred to marine net pens at some stage of their life cycle.
+The FW/LB-IMAP outlines the management framework for freshwater/land-based aquaculture in British Columbia.
+In some cases, where more than one cultivation method is used, the process of cultivating fish throughout a life cycle may fall under more than one IMAP (e.g. marine finfish or shellfish and freshwater/land-based).
+This includes the situation where juvenile fish/ shellfish are bred or reared on land and then transferred to a marine-based aquaculture facility at some stage of their life cycle.

-Consistent with its overall management of fisheries, DFO has established advisory processes to support the development of IMAPs and to provide a mechanism for feedback to DFO regarding the management of aquaculture in British Columbia.
-The marine finfish Aquaculture Management Advisory Committee (MF-AMAC) is an advisory body which was established in 2013.
-The MF-AMAC terms of reference provides seats for First Nations, marine finfish aquaculture licence holders, industry associations, environmental interests and local government.
-DFO and the Government of British Columbia are ex-officio participants of the committee.
-The Terms of Reference for the MF-AMAC, along with contact information and a schedule of meetings, are available through the DFO Pacific Region website.
+Consistent with its overall management approaches, DFO has established advisory processes to support the development of IMAPs and to provide a mechanism for feedback to DFO related to the management of aquaculture in British Columbia.
+There are Aquaculture Management Advisory Committee (AMAC) processes in place for marine finfish and shellfish aquaculture, which link to most species covered in this plan.
+The AMAC Terms of Reference provides seats on the committees for First Nations, aquaculture licence holders, industry associations, environmental interests and local government.
+DFO and the Government of British Columbia are ex-officio participants.
+More information on AMACs and a schedule of meetings are available on the DFO Pacific Region consultations webpage (http://www.pac.dfo-mpo.gc.ca/consultation/index-eng.html).

 1.2 Sector overview